-HIV Pre-exposure prophylaxis - HIV preventatitve treatment options
+HIV - Pre-exposure prophylaxis and preventive treatment options

 New HIV prevention strategies are necessary in Australia because HIV infection rates continue to rise.
 The Victorian HIV Pre-Exposure Prophylaxis Demonstration Project, or PrEP, aims to demonstrate that PrEP can be implemented feasibly, safely and effectively in the Victorian context through an accessible program targeted at the populations at highest risk of HIV acquisition.